 “I didn’t think about being intimidated.”

-Braekhus has activated their rematch clause.
+Braekhus has activated their rematch clause (they will box again on Saturday March 13).
 But beyond that, there are more big fights for McCaskill.
 Another bout with Katie Taylor is a natural fight to make.
 “We want to stay with the big names and stay with the big fights,” McCaskill said.
 “Of course McCaskill-Taylor II [is the target] and Amanda Serrano, we talked to her and her team.”

 Fighting Taylor again would be another significant bout in women’s boxing.
 “We’ve both done our part with staying at the highest level of boxing,” McCaskill said.
 “We’re both at the top of our game and we both want to stay in those higher ranks.
 “When you fight somebody on that level, you just gain so much and your training is different and you hit those levels and with me having such a smaller amateur background and such a small amount of fights in total, I have a lot more room for growth.